westarete/artfully_app/README.md

     heroku config:add BRAINTREE_MERCHANT_ID='...'

-If you have a Google Analytics account, you can set the environment variables `GA_ACCOUNT` and `GA_DOMAIN` to enable Google Analytics in Artfully.
+If you have a Google Analytics account, you can set the environment variables `GA_ACCOUNT` and `GA_DOMAIN` to enable Google Analytics in Artful.ly OSE.

 ### Create your first user